-A Greensborough couple has taken aim on a long-standing piece of marital advice after a disastrous date night over the weekend.
-On Saturday night, Steph and Mick Gillespie decided to test out the well-publicised advice that to spice up a marriage you should have a date where you pretend you’re meeting for the first time.
+A Watsonia couple has taken aim on a long-standing piece of marital advice after a disastrous date night last night.
+Steph and Mick Gillespie decided to test out the well-publicised advice that to spice up a marriage you should have a date where you pretend you’re meeting for the first time.

 Mick says that it all went downhill from the beginning.
 He said, “I was all for it at the start, cos I thought I might get some action at the end of it all.
 But it just didn’t work.
 For starters, we had to get ready together while the kids were running amok around the house.
 Then the babysitter was late.
-And then Steph insisted on us driving to the Greensy Plaza food court separately to really maintain that ‘first date’ feel.
+And then Steph insisted on us driving to the new food court at Greensy Plaza separately to really maintain that ‘first date’ feel.
 So of course I got stuck with our second car which is a piece of crap.”

 By the time they arrived at the fancy new food court outside of Hoyts, it became clear that Mick’s acting skills were not going to be up to scratch.
 Steph said, “He just kept dipping in and out of character.
 First he asks where I’d like to eat, but then says ‘I thought you liked dumplings?’
 I mean, he wasn’t supposed to know that!
 From then on he just dipped in and out of the first date character.”